edinburgh-napier/set09121/lectures/lecture20.md

 # Review

 - Keep enough time for QA
-- Consider Localisation & Accessibility
+- Consider TRC to frame the desired performance of your game.
-- TRC == MARKS
+- Consider Accessibility
 - Game publishing is a legal battleground
 - If you plan on selling your game...
 Good luck